jbqueru/pyromist-st/README.md

 1. Music thread.
 Running on a 50Hz timer, regardless of frame rate.
 2. Update thread.
 As a special thread, it gets unblocked at each VBL, and is expected to run in less than the duration of a frame.
+This is inherited from the original thread.
 3. Draw thread.
 As a special thread, it is tied to the page-flipping logic in the VBL itself.
-4. Background thread.
+4. Compute thread.
 Never expected to block, it uses all the leftover CPU time from the other thread.
-This is the main thread.